farmanp/ai-code-auditor/docs/Repository-Discovery-Taxonomy.md

 5. **Team Performance**: Contribution patterns and collaboration metrics

 This taxonomy provides a comprehensive framework for understanding any codebase through systematic discovery and analysis, enabling informed decision-making about development practices, team processes, and technical improvements.

+## Related Patterns

+- Discovery results highlight existing **Design Patterns** in a repository.
+- Findings feed into feasibility and security analyses.